amoose136/visit_xdmf/README.md

 This is my work from summer 2016.
 The goal is to add proper XDMF support to VisIt for use in the Chimera collaboration.
 It builds on the work Jake Rosa did during summer 2014.
-In this installation two paired large files managed by git lfs that can also be found on the UTK newton server in /lustre/projects/astro/chimera/lentz/.
+In this installation is a pair of large files managed by Git LFS that can also be found on the UTK newton server in /lustre/projects/astro/chimera/lentz/.
 The files are chimera_00774_grid_1_01.h5, and d96-2d-sn160-00774.silo.
 The SILO file was created with a script from the HDF5 file and displays properly in VisIt.
 We seek to eliminate the need for this script by using XDMF.
 With this goal in mind, two python scripts now exist within this repository: write_xml.py and reducer.py.

 write_xml.py
 ============